'Amazing response' - Herald-World Vision Ukraine appeal raises $500,000 in four days

 At a time of international crisis and diplomatic negotiations to find a peaceful solution, readers have responded warmly to the reminder that ordinary people - including defenceless children - are suffering the most from this war and need our help.

-NZME managing editor Shayne Currie said he was proud that the campaign had raised such a significant amount of money for Ukrainian families who were experiencing such immense tragedy and heartbreak.
+NZME managing editor Shayne Currie said the success of the campaign in already raising a significant amount of money was heart-warming and reflected the generosity of the Herald's readers.

-"The stories we have shared via NZ Herald and nzherald.co.nz have been incredibly powerful and they have clearly resonated with our audiences, who, like us have been heartbroken watching the devastation in Ukraine.
+"The stories we have shared via NZ Herald and nzherald.co.nz have been incredibly powerful and they have clearly resonated with our audiences who, like us, have been heartbroken watching the devastation in Ukraine.

-"We want to thank each and every one of our viewers and readers who have donated to the Ukrainian Crisis Appeal– thank you so very much for your kindness, your generosity and humanity," said Currie.
+"We want to thank each and every one of our viewers and readers who have donated to the Ukrainian Crisis Appeal – thank you so very much for your kindness, your generosity and humanity," said Currie.

 Read More